Wednesday, October 17, 2012

 Using Taxonomy Management Software to Analyze & Manage Multiple Vocabularies

-Paula R McCoy, Manager of Taxonomy & Illumina, ProQuest
+Paula R McCoy, Managing Editor, Science & Taxonomy, ProQuest

 Managing controlled vocabularies and authority files is a day-to-day task at ProQuest's editorial office, which indexes hundreds of thousands of articles each year for online databases covering multiple disciplines.
 In 2010–11, the Taxonomy department took on management of nearly 50 new natural science, technology, and social science databases—produced using a different editorial system, different vocabularies, and different automated indexing methods.
 The challenge: to integrate these vocabularies into ProQuest's master taxonomy management software, and, for the social science vocabularies in par- ticular, to determine a go-forward strategy for managing and possibly merging some of the vocabularies.
 ProQuest's taxonomy manager describes how her team used a range of features within her taxonomy management software to import, analyze, and update the vocabularies, resulting in more precise indexing and a strategy for ongoing thesaurus management where previously there had been none.